 I remember when I first saw photos of Dry Tortugas National Park.
 I had honestly never heard of the place before, and assumed it was a movie set or some other made-up place.
 But no, the photos of a hexagonal-shaped fort floating in the middle of a clear turquoise ocean are 100% real, and Dry Tortugas is very much a legit national park.

-Once I learned all of this, the park immediately went on my travel bucket list – and I finally got to tick it off in 2021 as part of a Florida Keys road trip.
+Once I learned all of this, the park immediately went on my travel bucket list – and I finally got to tick it off as part of a Florida Keys road trip.

 What are the Dry Tortugas?